When:Monday, November 11, 4:35 a.m. to 10:04 a.m. PST

 Target Audience:General public

 The sky will put on a stellar show on Nov.
 11, 2019, as Mercury crosses in front of the Sun.
-From our perspective on Earth, we can only ever see Mercury and Venus cross in front of, or transit, the Sun, so it's a rare event you won't want to miss!
+Transits of Mercury only happen about 13 times per century, so it's a rare event you won't want to miss!

-*CAUTION: Looking at the Sun directly or through a telescope without proper protection can lead to serious and permanent vision damage.
-Do not look directly at the Sun without a solar filter.
+WARNING!
+Looking at the Sun directly or through a telescope without proper protection can lead to serious and permanent vision damage.
+Do not look directly at the Sun without a certified solar filter.

 Exploring Exoplanets with Kepler